SymfonyCasts/symfony5/sfcasts/ep5-security/access-control.md

 # Denying Access, access_control & Roles

 We've now talked a *lot* about authentication: the process of logging in.
-And... we *are*, in fact, logged in right now.
+And... we're *even* logged in right now.
 So let's get our first look at *authorization*.
-That's where you deny access to different parts of our site.
+That's the fun part where we get to run around and deny access to different parts of our site.

 ## Hello access_control

-The easiest way to deny access is actually right inside of `config/packages/security.yaml`.
+The easiest way to kick someone out of your party is actually right inside of `config/packages/security.yaml`.
 It's via `access_control`.
 Un-comment the first entry.

-Ok: the `path` is a regular expression.
+The `path` is a regular expression.
 So this basically says:

 > If a URL starts with `/admin` - so `/admin` or `/admin*` - then I shall deny
 > access unless the user has `ROLE_ADMIN`.